Giulsin/Thesis/01_Data/README.md

 [IOT_2020_ixi] https://zenodo.org/records/14614930

-Please refer to the EXIOBASE website for download instructions and citation guidelines.
+Please refer to the ZENODO website for download instructions and citation guidelines.